Kermit, Texas: Geography

 Kermit is located at (31.853995, 103.092336).
 According to the United States Census Bureau, the city has a total area of 2.5 sqmi, all land.
 The city is located in a semiarid region of the Permian Basin.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
-According to the Köppen climate classification system, Kermit has a hot arid climate, BWh on climate maps, slightly too warm to be a cool arid climate (BWk) and slightly too dry for semi-arid classification.
+According to the Köppen climate classification, Kermit has a hot arid climate, BWh on climate maps, slightly too warm to be a cool arid climate (BWk) and slightly too dry for semiarid classification.